 The idea that we are to ahav the Holy One is somewhat overwhelming.
 It is, I believe, meant to be just that.
 It is meant to be humanly impossible to ahav.
 Why?
-Because as aforesaid the Holy One created us to rely upon, and trust in Him.
-He created us to be responders, not initiators.
-He created us to be a Bride to Him, not a Husband.

-&lt;sup>8 Think of water.
+8 Think of water.
 Depending upon atmospheric conditions, water can manifest in 3 different forms - as a liquid, as a gas/vapor [steam], or as a solid [ice].
 And yet if you analyze the content it always remains H20 - i.e. water.